mattischrome/console-blog/content/posts/changes/index.md

 ## The really geeky stuff
 At this point I should confess that I’ve used Jekyll before but because I was on shared hosting I had no ssh access to the server.
 This meant that I had to FTP over the whole caboodle every time that I ran Jekyll.
 However I’ve fixed that side of things this time around.
 With the help of the [`rsync` command](http://nathangrigg.net/2012/04/rsyncing-jekyll/) I can deploy the site very quickly, only uploading the changes since last time.
 Compared to FTP it feels like magic.

 The site is now hosted on a Digital Ocean droplet and has a new domain name.
 There’s an [A+ rated](https://www.ssllabs.com/ssltest/analyze.html?d=mattischrome.com) security certificate and everything.
 My blog got hacked on shared hosting, though it may have been the fault of WordPress rather than most.
 Even so, with Jekyll there’s no database to infest with gribblies.
-My hope that this means I will avoid emailing myself a post shilling Christian Laboutin shoes[^1].
+My hope that this means I will avoid emailing myself a post shilling Christian Laboutin shoes.{{% sidenote "sn-1" %}}Note that there is no email subscription available for this version of the site.
+Yet.
+Expect massive fanfare when there is.
+You can follow @notmattischrome on twitter for links to updates in the meantime.{{% /sidenote %}}

 Assessing the performance of the new site using tools like [Pingdom](https://tools.pingdom.com) shows that there are still some optimisations to be made.
 However there are already a few little bells and whistles trilling away.
 If you add the site to the home screen of your phone or tablet, you should see my little logo.
 I can’t test it but it should also work with Windows 10 devices too.